-Any infill development should meet all the other policies (EL and IC) required in this joint NDP, especially as they apply to conservation, and also recognise the infill policy in both WCS and TVBCLP core settlement hierarchies.
+Any infill development should meet all the other policies (EL and IC) in this Plan, especially as they apply to conservation, and also recognise the infill policy in both WCS and TVBCLP settlement hierarchies.

-5.3.8 Replacement and Extension of Existing Buildings
+5.5.8 Replacement and Extension of Existing Building

 Providing the character, size and setting in a particular locality is fully respected, a case can be made for replacing existing, non-heritage buildings with new ones to meet local demands.
-In these cases, other policies (especially EL8: Limitations in the open countryside) for any new development must be fully met.
+In these cases, other policies for any new development must be fully met.